jove-decompiler/jove/README.md

 [^1]: In theory, VSA would do no better.
 [^2]: `armhf` is an exception, but we don't currently support this architecture.
+[^3]: This processor feature is only available on Intel x86 CPUs.

 ### But isn't `llvm-cbe` not "perfect"?
 We only demand `llvm-cbe` to handle a tiny subset of the LLVM language.
 All of it is produced by `jove llvm`, which translates the TCG (the QEMU intermediate code) into simple LLVM instructions.
 Whenever we encounter non-trivial machine code instructions, the C code [comes directly from comes](https://github.com/aleden/carbon-copy) QEMU, which are luckily implemented in C.